 - Is the Renault Zoe reliable?

-- The Renault Zoe scores 72/100 on Forecourt's MOT-based reliability measure.
-The main things to check on a used one are the battery lease verification.
+- The Renault Zoe scores 77/100 on Forecourt's MOT-based reliability measure.
+That is computed from 140,276 real DVSA MOT test results.
+The main things to check on a used one are the suspension.

 - How much does a used Renault Zoe cost?